First Time Home Buyer Process in Florida: Expert Guide

 The next important factor to consider is the down payment.

-If you are interested in a conventional loan and can afford to put 20% down, you can avoid paying private mortgage insurance (PMI), which protects the lender if you default on the loan.
+If you are interested in a conventional loan and can afford to put 20% down, you can avoid paying private mortgage insurance (PMI), which protects the lender if you default.

 However, you can still get a conventional loan with as little as 3% or 5% down, depending on the loan type, with the added cost of PMI.
 VA and USDA loans do not require any down payment, while FHA loans require a minimum of 3.5% down.